Investigating the Role of Attribute Context in Vision-Language Models for Object Recognition and Detection: Methodology

-We define a vocabulary $\mathcal{V}$ to be the nouns which correspond to objects in a dataset $\mathcal{D}$.
-For our study, $\mathcal{D}$ is selected to be COCO Captions \cite{chen2015microsoft}, with 118,287 images and 5 captions per image.
-We build $\mathcal{V}$ from the synonym list of all COCO class names provided in \cite{lu2018neural}, with plural terms also added.
-With this methodology, $\mathcal{V}$ captures various terms for each COCO class, such as \textit{jet}, \textit{aircraft}, and \textit{planes} for \textit{airplane}.
-We further extract three primary caption components that we reason can impact object alignment (through grounding or multimodal objectives): (1) \textbf{adjectives} (a caption can describe a car as \textit{red} and \textit{shiny}, or a knife as \textit{sharp} and \textit{metal}); (2) \textbf{verb phrases} (a person can be \textit{playing tennis} or \textit{feeding a pet}); and (3) \textbf{prepositional phrases} (a baseball can be \textit{in a glove} or \textit{on the field}).
-We isolate these components with the Python SpaCy library \cite{Honnibal_spaCy_Industrial-strength_Natural_2020}, using a dependency parser to gather ``amod" (adjectival modifiers) and the Berkeley neural parser \cite{kitaev2018constituency} for prepositional and verb phrases.
+We aim to measure how influential attribute context is to a model's decision (\eg classification, grounding).
+We reason that in an attribute-sensitive model, the \textit{presence} of attributes should help decisions, as this information is complementary to objects.
+Additionally, the \textit{meaning} of attributes should be respected.
+Object representations should be more aligned when correct attributes are used than when incorrect attributes are used.
+Our mechanism for exploring these considerations is through \textit{removing} and \textit{changing} attribute context in the text for a task, as removal tests presence, and changing tests meaning.
+In this section, we outline our measurement methodology, for which we explore prior tasks that can show attribute sensitivity while fitting each alignment mechanism.
+In particular, we use unsupervised phrase grounding \cite{nebbia2022doubling} for OVR-CNN and classification via description \cite{menon2022visual} for CLIP, as shown in Fig. \ref{attr_sens}.

-In experiments, we remove each context component during pretraining and measure the effect in detection.
-As removing constituents that contain object nouns in $\mathcal{V}$ would likely hurt detection (i.e. weak supervision would be unused), we ignore phrases or adjectives that contain any words in $\mathcal{V}$ in these experiments.
-The extracted ``amod" are additionally used in our unsupervised phrase grounding analysis of attribute sensitivity, as well as our adjective and noun negative sampling strategy.
-In particular, negatives are used for captions in $\mathcal{D}$ which contain a term in $\mathcal{V}$ that is modified by an adjective.
-The terms in $\mathcal{V}$ capture both base and target classes, allowing us to evaluate our strategy in open-vocabulary detection with both cases.
+\textbf{Isolating objects and attribute context} For analysis of OVR-CNN (and for training as outlined in Sec. \ref{enhance}), we define a vocabulary $\mathcal{V}$ to be the nouns corresponding to objects in a dataset $\mathcal{D}$.
+In our study, $\mathcal{D}$ is COCO \cite{chen2015microsoft}, with 118,287 images and 5 captions per image.
+We build $\mathcal{V}$ from the synonym list of COCO class names provided in \cite{lu2018neural}, with plural terms added.
+The vocabulary $\mathcal{V}$ captures various terms for each class (\eg \textit{jet}, \textit{aircraft}, \textit{planes} for \textit{airplane}).
+We identify a class attribute as any adjectival modifier (``amod") with dependency on a class synonym in $\mathcal{D}$, detected with \cite{Honnibal_spaCy_Industrial-strength_Natural_2020}.
+The unique adjectives for each class make up respective \textbf{plausible} sets, containing attribute properties across the dataset (\eg a \textit{frisbee} is \textit{red}/\textit{green}/etc.).
+Unique adjectives across all classes make up the \textbf{random} set.
+We provide further details and statistics in the supp. material.